Nero Siciliano: Use

-The Nero Siciliano is raised both for fresh meat and for salumi.
+The pigs are raised both for fresh meat and for salumi.
 Animals for direct consumption are usually slaughtered at 6–7 months, at a weight of 60–70 kg, while those for the production of preserved meats are usually slaughtered at 10–11 months, when they weigh 110–120 kg.
 The principal salumi are the Salame Sant'Angelo, which has IGP status, and Prosciutto di Suino Nero dei Nebrodi; capocollo, guanciale, and coppa are also produced.